mocdaniel/k8s-primer/docs/index.md

 !!! quote "Admonition"
     I contain additional information, hands-on labs, or caveats.

-I will stick to using the following five admonitions:
+I will stick to using these five admonitions:

 !!! info "Good to know"
     The `Good to know` admonition will contain additional information you can read or skip over.